 But be aware that she likely feels your disappointment, and feels judged.
 She knows you are trying to change or “fix” her, and that doesn’t feel good—it hurts her, in fact, and hurting someone, however unintentionally, does not make her easier to deal with.

 An alternate approach is one of empathy.
-Rather than judging what the person does or says, just try to listen and understand where he or she is coming from.
-This doesn’t mean that you need to agree with the person, just that you’re showing him or her a basic level of respect as a human being.
-Research suggests that engaging with a person this way—acknowledging his or her point of view without judging it—can make him or her feel more understood… and, as a result, less defensive or difficult.
+Rather than judging what the person does or says, just try to listen and understand where they are coming from.
+This doesn’t mean that you need to agree with the person, just that you’re showing them a basic level of respect as a human being.
+Research suggests that engaging with a person this way—acknowledging their point of view without judging it—can make them feel more understood… and, as a result, less defensive or difficult.

 Here’s how to practice acceptance and empathy: Take a deep breath.
 Look at the difficult person with kindness and compassion, and say to yourself, I see you, and I see that you are suffering.
 I accept that you are anxious and scared, even if I don’t understand why.
 I accept that you are making all of us anxious, too.
 I accept that your trouble has become my trouble for the time being.
 When we acknowledge and accept difficulty as something that just is, we let go of the resistance that creates stress and tension.
 There is a lot of truth to the adage that, “What we resists, persists.”

-When this person is speaking, try not to interrupt with counter-arguments or even with attempts to try to get him or her to see things from a different, perhaps more positive point of view.
-Instead, try to paraphrase back to the person the points you think he or she is making, and acknowledge the emotions he or she seems to be expressing.
+When this person is speaking, try not to interrupt with counter-arguments or even with attempts to try to get them to see things from a different, perhaps more positive point of view.
+Instead, try to paraphrase back to the person the points you think they are making, and acknowledge the emotions they seems to be expressing.
 For instance, if he seems ticked off about something, you might say, “It sounds like that really makes you angry.”
 In this way, you let them know that their experience matters.

 We are all just looking for love and approval.
 This holiday season, the greatest gift we can give a difficult person—and ourselves—is to accept them fully, with love.